dnychennnn/AutoScout24_exercise/README.md

         - didn't practice Amazon Dynamo DB or any other kinds.
     - improvements:
         - data storage using ListBuffer, some other data structure like heap or tree like can be considered.
-2. Data fields: mostly using primitive types
+2. Data fields: mostly using primitive types, with Date using java.utils.Date.
-    - improvements:
-        - How to properly use DateTime in Scala?
-(Didn't try joda)
 3. APIs are implemented following MVC structure, where `CarController` describes all of the features
     - validation: using play **Form** with verifying to check the used car dependencies.
     - improvements: